cowglow/XHR-Prototype/README.md

 > btw, `requestor` is an arbitrary variable name.
 You can come up with a better one.
 I believe in you!

-###
-###

-Preferably, initialize on an event.
-In this case we use:
+It's preferable that you initialize on an Event.
+In this case we use `load`:
 ```sh
 window.addEventListener('load', function([event]){
     ...
 });
 ```

-###
-###

 Execute the request:
 ```sh
 requestor.makeRequest(`request_method`, callback);
 ```
-Because you already bonded the DOM Element the class will know which element to attach the animation while you wait for the response.
-You just need to write your callback function to handle the data that comes in from the request.
-Totally up to you!
+Because you already bonded the DOM Element when you instantiated the javascript class; it already knows where to attach the animation while it waits for the request to finish.
+You just need to write your callback function to handle the data from the response.
+It's totally up to you.
+For example:

 ```sh
 someDomElement.innerHTML = {response_data};